Education and Outreach

-- Putting a QB on your roster.
-Assign a party host to deal with any situations that may arise, including too large a party, calls from neighbors, or a visit from law enforcement officials.
+- Assign a party host to deal with any situations that may arise, including too large a party, calls from neighbors, or a visit from law enforcement officials.
 P.S.
 If there is alcohol at your party, this person should be sober.

-- Scouting Other Teams.
-Talk with your neighbors before you throw a party; if not, they might end up reporting you to the League Commissioner (a.k.a. the City of South Bend).
+- Talk with your neighbors before you throw a party; if not, they might end up reporting you to the city.

-- It’s Always Better to Play a Rivalry Game on Neutral Turf.
-Just like the World’s Largest Cocktail Party (a.k.a. “the Florida-Georgia game” for those of you living under a rock), talk with any law enforcement officials outside of your house, on the street, in neutral territory
+- Talk with any law enforcement officials outside of your house, on the street, in neutral territory

-- Avoid OFF-SIDES penalties.
-Make sure any home you plan to inhabit for the year is actually zoned for multiple unrelated people to live there.
-Check out the St. Joe County zoning and ordinance website.
+- Make sure any home you plan to inhabit for the year is actually zoned for multiple unrelated people to live there.
+Check out the St. Joseph County zoning and ordinance website.

-- Failure to Signal Properly.
-Failure to post signs denoting this is a private party and no minors are allowed to drink could result in major fines from the University and the City.
+- Fail to post signs denoting this is a private party and no minors are allowed to drink.
+Not doing so could result in major fines from the University and the City.

 Headlines & Happenings